acsone/odoo-ci-image/README.rst

   - graphviz, poppler-utils, antiword: used by some Odoo versions
   - libreoffice-writer, libreoffice-calc: for py3o

+- ssh client configuration

-- Disable ssh host key checking
+  - disable strict host key checking
+  - default user is gitlab-runner

 - Odoo 8, 9, 10, 11, 12 are supported.
 - Odoo is *not* preinstalled.